aviate-labs/bimap.mo/README.md

 A bimap (or "bidirectional map") is a map that preserves the uniqueness of its values as well as that of its keys.

+🛑 Do not use `mo:base/TrieMap`, there is a bug in which results in an `arithmetic overflow`.

 ## Usage

 ```motoko